Do you think you’re brave enough to conquer Dollywood’s Lightning Rod coaster? Find out!

 - Guests approaching 6 feet 4 inches in height or 200+ pounds in weight may be asked not to ride due to the nature of the attraction.

 If you are unsure about the restrictions, test seats are available for guests at the front line queue.
 It is in your best interest to try these seats out before waiting in line.

 Also, in the case of severe weather and/or temperatures, the ride may cease to operate for the safety of all passengers and park guests.

 If you meet all of the safety requirements and have the guts to hop on the Lightning Rod coaster, use these tips to make the best of your experience!

 Due to the notoriety of this new coaster, the wait times can be extensive.
-In fact, to control the crowds during my last trip to Dollywood, the ride operators would periodically “close” the ride entrance to deter guests from accessing the line.
+To control the crowds during my last trip to Dollywood, the ride operators periodically "close" the ride entrance to deter guests from accessing the line.

-If you’re a coaster fanatic, I recommend hopping in line the minute you get to Dollywood.
-No need to warm up with smaller coasters—just take the plunge and get in line!
+If you're a coaster fanatic, I recommend hopping in line the minute you get to Dollywood.
+There is no need to warm up with smaller coasters—take the plunge and get in line!